fredeerock/notion-markdown/README.md

 3. Give it a name and select your workspace
 4. Copy the **Internal Integration Token** (starts with `ntn_`)
 5. In your Notion database:
-   - Click "Share" in the top right
+   - Click the three dots menu (•••) in the top right
+   - Go to "Connections"
-   - Click "Invite" and add your integration
+   - Add your integration

 ### 3. Get Your Notion Database ID